hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   `POINTWISE_C32` command for each output group.
 The model reader copies aligned ABI records as 32-bit words while retaining a byte-copy fallback for unaligned reads.
-- The equivalent full-graph run remains a byte-exact PASS at 393,750 PMU cycles, down from 443,524 (-11.2%).
-Pointwise tile reuse reduces iDMA busy cycles from 6,959 to 5,231.
+- The equivalent full-graph run remains a byte-exact PASS at 390,082 PMU cycles, down from 443,524 (-12.0%).
+Contiguous pointwise weight batching improves the coalescing-only result by 3,668 cycles (0.93%), reduces iDMA submissions from 176 to 161, and reduces iDMA busy cycles from 5,231 to 5,043.
+Systolic compute remains 35,714 cycles and TCDM stalls remain 5,482.
 - The current native Micro-MobileNet rerun is a PASS at 344,454 total PMU cycles, a -3,538-cycle difference from the documented 347,992-cycle regression reference (-1.02%); the documented value remains the regression baseline.
-The optimized compiler full graph is 1.143x this current native run and 1.131x the documented baseline.
-Its 1.014x ratio to the 388,146-cycle Micro-YOLO record is diagnostic only because the graphs differ.
+The optimized compiler full graph is 1.132x this current native run and 1.121x the documented baseline.
+Its 1.005x ratio to the 388,146-cycle Micro-YOLO record is diagnostic only because the graphs differ.
 Native layers 0-21 sum to 212,026 cycles, and all 28 traced layers sum to 324,860 cycles, leaving 19,594 cycles of total-run overhead outside the traced layers.
 The